aadarsha000/Learning-Javascript/README.md

     vii. symbol
     viii. object
 3. #### Type Conversion
+    The three most widely used type conversions are to string, to number, and to boolean.

+    String Conversion – Occurs when we output something.
+Can be performed with String(value).
+The conversion to string is usually obvious for primitive values.

+    Numeric Conversion – Occurs in math operations.
+Can be performed with Number(value).

+    Boolean Conversion – Occurs in logical operations.
+Can be performed with Boolean(value).

 4. #### Basic Operators
 5. #### Conditional Branching
 6. #### Logical Operators